h7y/arun.app/post/a-quick-introduction-to-material-design-using-materialize.md

 ## What is Material Design?

 Material Design is a design language created by Google.
-According to material.io, Material Design aims to combine:
+According to <a href="https://material.io/design" target="_blank" rel="noreferrer">material.io</a>, Material Design aims to combine:

 > …classic principles of good design with the innovation and possibility of technology and science.
 It aims to develop a single underlying system that allows for a unified experience across platforms and device sizes.
 Mobile precepts are fundamental, but touch, voice, mouse, and keyboard are all ﬁrst-class input methods.